peterhinch/micropython-mqtt/NO_NET.md

 This continuously running loop exits only on error when the ESP8266 is to be rebooted.
-It waits on incoming messages from the ESP8266 (terminating on ``None``).
+It waits on incoming messages from the ESP8266 (terminating on `None` which indicates a watchdog timeout).

-The ESP8266 can send various messages, some such as 'subs' asynchronously in response to a subscription and others such as a 'PUBOK' status in response to having processed a qos == 1 'publish' message from the host.
+The ESP8266 can send various messages, some such as `SUBSCRIPTION` asynchronously in response to a broker message and others such as a `PUBOK` status in response to having processed a qos == 1 'publish' message from the host.
 Unsolicited messages are:

- 1. 'subs' A subscription was received.
+ 1. `SUBSCRIPTION` A message published to a user subscription was received.
- 2. 'time',value The ESP8266 has contacted a timeserver and has this value.
+ 2. `TIME`, value The ESP8266 has contacted a timeserver and has received this time value.
- 3. 'pingresp' The ESP8266 has pinged the broker and received a response.
+ 3. `STATUS`, `WIFI_UP`
- 4. 'status', WIFI_UP
+ 4. `STATUS`, `WIFI_DOWN`
- 5. 'status', WIFI_DOWN
- 6. 'status', UNKNOWN This should never occur.
-ESP8266 has received an unknown command from the host.
+ 5. `STATUS`, `UNKNOWN` This should never occur.
+ESP8266 has received an unknown command from the host or is failing to respond correctly.
+The driver reboots it.

 Expected messages are:
- 1. 'mem',free,allocated Response to a 'mem' command.
+ 1. `MEM`, free, allocated Response to a 'mem' command.
- 2. 'status',PUBOK Response to a qos == 1 publication.
+ 2. `STATUS`, `PUBOK` Response to a qos == 1 publication.

-When a qos == 1 publication is issued the host's ``_publish`` asynchronous method informs the ESP8266 and starts a timer.
-This locks out further publications until a 'PUBOK' is received from the ESP8266.
-If the timer times out, ``_running`` is set ``False`` prompting a reboot in the main loop.
-A 'PUBOK' stops the timer and re-enables publications which resume if any are queued.
+User publications are placed on a queue which is serviced by the host's `_publish` coroutine.
+When it issues a publication it informs the ESP8266 and sets a flag.
+This locks out further publications until a `PUBOK` is received from the ESP8266.
+In the case of qos==1 this occurs when the broker sends a PUBACK with the correct PID.
+A `PUBOK` clears the flag, re-enabling publications which resume if any are queued.
+See `pub_free()`.

-A publication with qos == 0 is sent to the ESP8266 but the timer is not started and no response is expected.
+In the case of a qos==0 publication the ESP8266 will respond with `PUBOK` immediately as no response is expected from the broker.

+There is a potential for overloading the ESP8266 if the publication queue fills during an outage.
+The `_publish` coro pauses after completion of a publication before sending another.
+It also implements a timeout where no response arrives from the ESP8266 when the network is available; in this case the ESP8266 is assumed to have failed and is reset.

 ###### [Contents](./README.md#contents)

-# 5. Performance
+# 5. Limitations

+## 5.1 Speed

-The performance of MQTT is limited by that of the connection to the broker, which can be limited if the broker is on the internet.
-This implementation is also limited by the performance of the serial interface.
+The performance of MQTT can be limited by the connection to the broker, which can be slow if the broker is on the internet.
+This implementation is also constrained by the performance of the serial interface.
 Under operational conditions this was measured at 118 chars/sec (chars are 7-bit).

 In applications such as data logging this is not usually an issue.
 If latency